 Addiction is a serious and chronic disease that seems to be growing in the United States across all demographics and a wide range of geographical areas.
 As the opioid crisis continues, more and more people need effective addiction treatment.
-Unfortunately, substance use disorders aren’t the only problem that people who are struggling with addiction need to address.
+Unfortunately, substance use disorders (SUDs) aren’t the only problem that people who are struggling with addiction need to address.
 Addiction often comes with co-occurring mental health and medical problems that can cause or complicate substance use disorders.

 In the past, people who were seeking addiction treatment would be treated solely for their substance use disorder, and other issues would be treated separately or ignored altogether.
 Unfortunately, this approach would often lead to relapse.